tamagui/tamagui/next.md

 inbox

-- So it looks like any import of tamagui (not @tamagui/core) breaks the build on the web.
-I've created a repro here https://stackblitz.com/edit/vitejs-vite-3sbtgb?file=src/App.tsx.
 - bundle size reductions:
-  - remove setColorAlpha in favor of internal core rgba util
-  - expandStyle remove some
   - merge mergeSlotProps and mergeProps
   - move to PROP whitelist rather than style whitelist maybe avoid validStyleProps altogether
   - getStylesAtomic "all webkit prefixed rules, pointer-events"